How to complain when an event has been cancelled

 The concert organisers should have insurance too!

-Event cancelled due to ill health
+Your rights when an event is cancelled due to ill health

 Here the organisers may offer tickets for another day.
 This is up to you whether you want to take or not as you are still entitled to a full refund.